 Brighton Girls GDST has always been an open, socially engaged school.
 Our tradition in fundraising, charitable work and community focus is a key aspect of our school’s ethos.

 All students are encouraged to support this and develop a strong spirit of public service.
 From Early Years right through to Sixth Form, girls wholeheartedly embrace the fundraising for a wide range of charities.
 This is largely done through our Charity “Guild” Team, with Guild Representatives in every year group actively fundraising throughout the year for their nominated causes.

 We love being at the heart of our local community and we enthusiastically run and support a number of events.
-These include the Brighton Marathon where we manage a water station, our long-running Christmas Tea Party for local Senior Citizens, involvement in the St Anne’s Well Garden Festival, choir singing in Churchill Square and collecting Christmas donations for the Brighton homeless.
+These include the Brighton Marathon where we manage a water station, our long-running Christmas Tea Party for local Senior Citizens, involvement in the St Ann’s Well Gardens Festival, choir singing in Churchill Square and collecting Christmas donations for the Brighton homeless.

 We strongly believe the more you give, the more you receive.
 This is central to the ethos of the school and the GDST.
-Throughout each year we students select varied charities to support in creative ways (e.g. a sponsored Zumbathon for Lepra in February 2022!).
-Below is an exciting new community initiative Brighton Girls was the pilot school for and that has since appeared on Dragon’s Den.
+Throughout each year we students select varied charities to support in creative ways (e.g. a sponsored Zumbathon for Lepra).
+Below are details of onHand, is an exciting community initiative Brighton Girls was the pilot school for and that has since appeared on Dragon’s Den.